 How many Australian expats are living in Hong Kong?

-The Australian Consulate General has stated that the growing Australian expat community in Hong Kong includes over 80,000 expats, and it may well exceed a hundred thousand right now.
+The Australian Consulate General has stated that the growing Australian expat community in Hong Kong includes over 100,000 expats, and it is still growing.

-Not only is the Australian expat community strong, there are around 550 Australian companies and 1,000 representative offices of Australian companies based in Hong Kong.
+Not only is the Australian expat community strong, but there are also more than 550 Australian companies and 1,000 representative offices of Australian companies based in Hong Kong.